-A: All NCHC staff members are now asked to wear a surgical face mask while in public NCHC areas, shared workspaces and/or in any NCHC related patient care activities.
-Masks may be removed while in private offices or in solo workspaces that are not a part of direct patient care activities.
+A: ALL NCHC staff are required to wear a surgical face mask while at work, in public NCHC areas such as hallways, corridors, lobbies, shared workspaces and/or in any NCHC related patient care activities within facilities or out in the community.
+Masks may be removed while in private offices that are not a part of direct patient care activities.
+If you share a room or a cubicle space or other employees enter that space, a mask is required at all times.
+When you are approaching the building or awaiting screening, a mask is required.

-Q: If I have to leave my face mask at work, is it ok to be in the hallways upon arrival and departure from work?
+Q: If I have to leave my face mask at work, can I walk to my program to don my mask?